 You may need to present evidence of the responsible party’s liability to recover compensation.
 Depending on the nature of the accident that caused your loved one’s death, this may include:

 - Photos or videos from the accident scene

 - And more

-A wrongful death lawyer in your area may be able to handle the evidence gathering, communications, and negotiations in your case when they represent you.
+A wrongful death lawyer in your area may be able to handle everything involved with your case when they represent you.